firefox-devtools/debugger/docs/mochitests.md

 Intermittents are when a test succeeds most the time (95%) of the time, but not all the time.
 There are several easy traps that result in intermittents:

 * **browser inconsistencies** sometimes the server is not as consistent as you would like.
 For instance, reloading can sometimes cause sources to load out of order.
 Also stepping too quickly can cause the debugger to enter a bad state.
 A memorable example of this type of inconsistency came when debugging stepping behavior.
 It turns out that 1% of the time the browser toolbox will step into an [unexpected location][server-oops].
-The solution is too loosen our expections :)
+The solution is too loosen our expectations :)
 * **missed actions** sometimes action "B" can fire before action "A" is done.
 This is a race condition that can be hard to track down.
 When you suspect this might happen, it is a good practice to start listening for "B" before you fire action "A".
 Here's an example where this happened with [reloading][waiting].
 * **state changes** One common way tests start failing occurs when the redux actions introduces a new asynchronous operation.
 A good way to safe guard your tests is to wait on state to have certain values.
 An example, of a test that we recently fixed was [pretty printing][pretty-printing].
 The test initially waited for the "select source" action to fire, which was occasionally racey.
 Switching the test to wait for the formatted source to exist simplified the test tremendously.